-In October 2022, the Ministry of Environment & Forestry ("MOEF") issued Regulation No. 21 of 2022 ("Reg 21") regarding Implementation Procedures of Carbon Economic Value, which sets out a framework for domestic and international carbon trading in Indonesia.
+In October 2022, the MOEF issued Regulation No. 21 of 2022 ("Reg 21") regarding Implementation Procedures of Carbon Economic Value, which set out a framework for domestic and international carbon trading in Indonesia.
 Under Reg 21, all carbon projects in Indonesia must be registered, validated and verified on the SRN.
-In addition, between 10% and 20% of any carbon credit issuance for foreign GHG emission offsets may be withheld in Indonesia to meet Indonesia's NDCs as part of the country's Paris Agreement commitment, where such withheld carbon credits may be released upon the applicable sub-sector's NDC targets being met in two consecutive years.
-The buffer amount will be determined by MOEF and may be subject to a periodical change based on the evaluation of the results of the verified annual NDC target achievement report.
-A further 5% of carbon credits are also expected to be retained for domestic GHG emission offsets in Indonesia.
+In addition, between 10% and 20% of any carbon credit issuance for foreign GHG emission offsets may be withheld in Indonesia to meet Indonesia's NDCs as part of the country's Paris Agreement commitment, where such withheld carbon credits may be released upon the applicable subsector's NDC targets being met in two consecutive years.
+There is significant uncertainty within Indonesia concerning the timelines associated with the completion of project verifications, the resumption of the issuance of carbon credits and domestic and international trading of carbon credits from projects located in Indonesia (including the Rimba Raya project), as well as any requirements or conditions that the Indonesian Government may impose on any such resumption, particularly given that a final legal and regulatory framework has not yet emerged.